 What That Means for Your Photos

 Simply put, the more information the better.
-The more information squeezed into an area, the better our eyes blend the edges together to create a complete image.
-If too little information is available the eye will notice the jagged edges of the pixels where they meet, just as you see the individual squares of mosaic tile designs.
+The more information squeezed into an area, the better our eyes blend the edges to create a complete image.
+If too little information is available, the eye will notice the jagged edges of the pixels where they meet, just as you see the individual squares of mosaic tile designs.
 The accepted "standard" for printing images is currently 300dpi (dots per inch).
-While dots per inch aren't technically the same as pixels per inch the difference won't affect you in your day to day photo taking/printing.
+While dots per inch aren't technically the same as pixels per inch, the difference won't affect you in your day-to-day photo-taking and printing.

 How Much Information You Need

 To figure out how much information you need for a specific print size all you need do is multiply the print size by the resolution desired.
 For example, with the 300dpi rule in mind, to print an 8x10 photo you would need 2,400 pixels by 3,000 pixels of information.
 If you were displaying an image on the internet (where 72 pixels per inch is acceptable) you would only need 576 pixels by 720 pixels.